D2-mods/D2-Mira/README.md

 **Component 4 info (party friendly ammo):**
 - Makes it so only the damage from the launcher will harm PCs.
 - Ammo damage (ex. fire from Scorcher) does no damage to PCs.
-- If the launcher has no damage bonus (i.e. Big Metal Rod), the ammo is party friendly.
+- If the launcher has no damage bonus, then the ammo is party friendly.
 - EEs/BG2 engine: Applies to Scorcher and Frag Grenade.
 - IWD1/IWD2: Applies to Frag Grenade only (can't make it work with Scorcher projectile).
 - Neutral NPCs will still become hostile if they get hit, even if they take no damage.